harupy/pyspark-util/README.md

 # pyspark-util

-A set of Pyspark utility functions.
+A set of pyspark utility functions.

 ```python
 import pyspark_util as psu